-- 1 These livestock are permitted only if the owner or resident is a registered member of a 4-H or FFA or another agricultural educational program. - This animal is considered a "household pet" in this category and the number of animals specified shall be counted toward the maximum number of household pets allowed. - 3 Allowed by Special Use Permit. - 4 Maximum allowed by Special Use Permit.
-The number specified is the maximum additional dogs and/or cats permissible over the number allowed as a Use by Right. - 5 Allowed by Conditional Use Permit. - Detached, Single Family Uses may keep up to six (6) chickens for household purposes in accordance with Section 4-23-07. - Detached, Single Family Uses may keep up to two (two) bee colonies for household purposes in accordance with Section 4-23-08.
+1 These livestock are permitted only if the owner or resident is a registered member of a 4-H or FFA or another agricultural educational program.
+2 This animal is considered a "household pet" in this category and the number of animals specified shall be counted toward the maximum number of

+4 Maximum allowed by Special Use Permit.
+The number specified is the maximum additional dogs and/or cats permissible over the number allowed as a Use by Right.

+5 Allowed by Conditional Use Permit.

+6 Detached, Single Family Uses may keep up to six (6) chickens for household purposes in accordance with Section 4-23-07.

+7 Detached, Single Family Uses may keep up to two (two) bee colonies for household purposes in accordance with Section 4-23-08.

+Animal Densities and Uses, Cont.